fallahn/sms-slinger-update/readme.md

-This repository contains the original source updated (WIP) to SDL 2.0 from SDL 1.2, as well as some cross platform enhancements (remove MFC/ATL dependency on Windows, use dearImGui on all platforms)
+This repository contains the original source updated to SDL 2.0 from SDL 1.2, as well as some cross platform enhancements (remove MFC/ATL dependency on Windows, use dearImGui on all platforms, built in shader editor for post-process effects).
+Also minor bug fixes/improvements.

 Ported to SDL2 2021 Matt Marchant